sanketpadhyal/LocateAid-v2/README.md

 ✅ The **LocateAid-v2 Backend** is now fully hosted on **Render**, which means the project is **available 24×7 without downtime**.
 ⚡ Your experience is smoother, faster, and always active!

++ NOW WE WILL GET RESULT FROM BOTH API AND LOCAL STORAGE.
 ---

 ## ✨ What’s New in v2